Choosing what size mattress you need seems like a no brainer, but there are several factors to keep in mind beyond just different mattress sizes.

 RECAP: Fulls are best for growing kiddos, young adults, adults, or couples with limited space and/or who like to snuggle.

-Recommended Mattress: We specifically built our Full Mint Mattress with two sleepers in mind by including an extra layer of T&N Adaptive® Foam for extra pressure relief.
+Recommendation: We specifically built our Full Mint with two sleepers in mind by including an extra layer of T&N Adaptive® Foam for extra pressure relief.

 Queen (bed mattress size = 60" x 80")